CarterCommunity/Carter/README.md

 Botwin is a library that allows [Nancy-esque](http://nancyfx.org) routing for use with ASP.Net Core.

-This is not a framework, it simply builds on top of [Microsoft.AspNetCore.Routing](https://github.com/aspnet/Routing) allowing you to have more elegant routing.
+This is not a framework, it simply builds on top of [Microsoft.AspNetCore.Routing](https://github.com/aspnet/Routing) allowing you to have more elegant routing rather than have attribute routing, convention routing, ASP.Net Controllers or IRouteBuilder extensions.

 For a better undestanding take a look at the [samples](https://github.com/jchannon/Botwin/tree/master/samples) inside this repo.
-The samples also  provided elegant extensions around common ASP.Net Core types as shown below.
+The samples also provide elegant extensions around common ASP.Net Core types as shown below.

 ```